joaqquin89/terraform-provider-pyexec/README.md

 # terraform-provider-pyexec

 this project allow to execute python  scirpts using terraform.

 the key to use this module is to put your python script in the same folder , this could be as example:

 	resource "python_exec" "main" {
+        pyversion = "v2"
 	    script    = "pythonscript.py"
 	    args      = "<ARG1> <ARG2>....."
 	}

 *** the arguments depends on the script that you will execute

 in case the if  you want to catch the output , you can use this resource(exec_py):